Limiting Leaf Blowers?

 Connecting This Week

-Join me for Open Office Hours tomorrow, Tuesday from 10am-12noon in the Board of Trustees office at 16 Croton Avenue.
-I'll be ready to hear from community members on any topic, concern or idea of interest to you.
-No appointment necessary.
+Join me for Open Office Hours tomorrow, Tuesday from 10am-12noon in the Board of Trustees office at Village Hall.
+No appointment is necessary, and all are welcome to discuss any topic, concern or idea of interest to you.

-Have a burning question or idea, but can't make it to Office Hours or the Weekly Walk?...
+Have a burning question or idea, at any hour of the day or night?...
 Email me (email@example.com), the Board of Trustees (firstname.lastname@example.org) or Village Manager Debbie McDonnell (email@example.com).